-The idea of being genderless is nothing new, as androgyny can be traced all the way back to the Greek god Aphroditus.
-But there has been a lot of talk in the news lately about gender; about male and female, boy and girl, who is allowed to identify as guy or gal, and, perhaps more importantly, what factors identify as such.
+The idea of being genderless is nothing new: Androgyny can be traced all the way back to the Greek god Aphroditus, and we know… But there has been a lot of talk in the news lately about gender; about male and female, boy and girl, who is allowed to identify as guy or gal, and, perhaps more importantly, what factors identify as such.

 And with all of the talk especially about who is allowed to use what bathroom, it’s clear that being safe and comfortable with your sexual orientation, who you’re interested in, and how you identify yourself is still something John Q public needs not only to discuss, but regulate.

-The generation inheriting this country has a very different view of gender, of “LGBT” and “straight,” and of the limiting, binary notion of what makes us who we are.
-Alongside public figures like Jayden Smith and Miley Cyrus, and David Bowie who blurred the lines for decades, it’s becoming more evident that those fighting for “traditional” gender norms are ending up on the wrong side of history.
+The Gen Z and Millennials inheriting this country have a very different view of gender, of “LGBT” and “straight,” and of the limiting, binary notion of what makes us who we are.
+Alongside public figures like Jayden Smith and Miley Cyrus, and the superstars of the past like David Bowie and Grace Jones who blurred the lines for decades, it’s becoming more evident that those fighting for “traditional” gender norms are ending up on the wrong side of history.

-According to a Gallup survey, 6.4% of people aged 18-29 identify as LGBT (which is triple the number of people aged 65+).
+- According to a Gallup survey, 6.4% of people aged 18-29 identify as LGBTQ+ (which is triple the number of people aged 65+).

-And, a Fusion poll conducted last year determined half of Millennials believe that gender is not limited to male and female; that gender exists on a spectrum.
+- And, a Fusion poll conducted last year determined half of Millennials believe that gender is not limited to male and female; gender exists on a spectrum.

 But even stats like these don’t tell the whole story.
 Words like “pansexual” and “genderfluid” often do a better job describing how a growing population view themselves, and GSD (Gender and Sexual Diversity) describing sexual preferences.